LEQO-Framework/leqo-backend/docs/dev/testing.rst

 Testing
 =======

-This project uses `pytest <https://docs.pytest.org/en/stable/>`_ for testing.
+This project uses `pytest <https://docs.pytest.org/en/stable/>`_ for testing, complemented by static analysis tools for type and style checking.

 Run Tests
 ---------

-Run all tests using the following command:
+To execute the full test suite, run:

 .. code-block:: shell